The Maritime Energy Transition project (MAREN) has been extended until 2024.

-The Maritime Energy Transition project (MAREN) aims at speeding up the transition from conventional to green energy sources in maritime sector.
+The project was initially funded for one year under the Nordic Innovation Mobility Mission: Sea Meets Land in 2020.
+It aims at speeding up the transition from conventional to green energy sources in maritime sector.
 Improved availability of green fuels for the maritime sector will also benefit the availability of clean energy in port operations and land transportation.

 In the initial project period, the project consortium has consolidated Nordic cluster-to-cluster cooperation and identified complementary Nordic strongholds and interests, as well as laying the foundation for cross-border cooperation in additional projects like the INTERPORT project.